 The simplification in Article 111 means that diversification effects within a module are not taken into account in calculating the risk-reducing effects of derivatives.
-The simplification in Article 112 means that the risk-adjusted value of a security is set to 75 percent of the value of the assets held as collateral.
+The simplification in Article 112 means that the risk-adjusted value of a security is set to 75 per cent across the board.
 Both simplifications are used to make the calculation work easier and produce insignificant increases in the capital requirement for counterparty risk.

-E.2.3 Undertaking-specific parameters
+E.2.3 Company-specific parameters

-The Group does not use any undertaking-specific parameters.
+The Group does not use any company-specific parameters.

-E.2.4 Minimum Capital Requirement for the Group
+E.2.4 Minimum required to meet the Solvency Capital Requirement for the Group

-The amount of the group's minimum capital requirement is made up of the minimum capital requirements for KLP, KLP Skadeforsikring AS and KLP Bedriftspensjon AS.
-At the end of 2017 and of 2016, this was made up as shown in table 19 below:
+The amount of the group's minimum solvency capital requirements is made up of the minimum solvency capital requirements for KLP, KLP Skadeforsikring AS and KLP Bedriftspensjon AS.
+At the end of 2017 and of 2016 this was made up as shown in table 19 below:

-Table 19: Composition of minimum capital requirements with transitional rules for technical provisions.
-Figures in NOK billions.
+Table 19: Composition of minimum solvency capital requirements with transitional rules for technical provisions.
+Figures in NOK billions